 Indeed, being able to give generously to others is one of the great rewards of success—not an obligation.

-Leave behind a world of justification and scarcity, and enter a world of abundance and creativity where you’re always free to want what you want.
+Discover a world of abundance and creativity where you’re always free to want what you want.